foundry-rs/book/src/reference/ds-test.md

 ## Dappsys Test Reference

-The Dappsys Test library provides basic logging and assertion functionality.
+Dappsys Test provides basic logging and assertion functionality.
+It is included in the Forge Standard Library.

-`DSTest` is included in the Forge Standard Library.
-To use it, import `forge-std/Test.sol` and inherit from `Test`, like so:
+To get access to the functions, import `forge-std/Test.sol` and inherit from `Test` in your test contract:

 ```solidity
 import "forge-std/Test.sol";